 This post may contain affiliate links.
 Please read my disclosure.

-Crispy pan roasted chicken thighs, sweet, tart, grapefruit, and the salty, fatty goodness of pancetta make these skillet chicken thighs the BEST EVER.
-Plus they are easy to make in one skillet, and cook in about 40 minutes for a perfect easy weeknight meal!
+Crispy pan roasted grapefruit chicken thighs with sweet, tart grapefruit and the salty, fatty goodness of pancetta make this recipe one of the BEST EVER chicken recipes!
+Plus they are easy to make in one skillet, and cook in under an hour for a perfect easy weeknight meal!

 OMG guys this is the best chicken recipe.
 I know I say that a lot, but for real, you have to have this chicken.
 The crispy skin and fatty pancetta go just perfectly with the grapefruit pieces and heavy cream.